-5) Adherence to the Codes of Conduct
+5) Ensure that Adults and Children Adhere to the Codes of Conduct

 Waverley Basketball Association will ensure that all adults are aware of and adhere to the organisation's Codes of Conduct that specify standards of conduct and care when dealing and interacting with children, particularly those in the organisation's care.
 The organisation will also implement a code of conduct to address appropriate behaviour between children.